jcorporation/myMPD/docs/installation/compiling/openwrt.md

     ```
     make -j$(nproc) BUILD_LOG=1
     ```
-6. Resulting package will be placed in 'bin' directory.
+6. Resulting package will be placed in `bin` directory.

 ## Building in full OpenWrt buildroot